YodasMyDad/ImageGen/README.md

 **Ready to supercharge your .NET apps with AI image editing?** 🚀

-Start with the demo app, then integrate ImageGen into your project today!
+Start with the demo app, then integrate ImageGenAI into your project today!